jimchristie/FedoraInitialSetup/README.md

 It's fully functional on Fedora right now.
 It hasn't been tested on Ubuntu or Debian, but it should work there.
 No other distros are supported...yet.

 My intention is to make it more flexible as I go along.

+# Note:

+I highly recommend that you read through the scripts before using.
+They are set up for me.
+They likely do stuff that you don't want.
+# Use with caution

+# To use:
+1. Download to your system.
+2. Make init.sh executable.
+3. Execute it with sudo.